cgq-qgc/pyhelp/docs/installation.rst

 #.
 To keep your repository up-to-date, run ``git pull`` inside the cloned
    directory or do it directly from your GUI client.

 #.
-Open Python and starts using the latest version of PyHelp.
+Open Python and start using the latest version of PyHelp.

 Requirements